Rudxain/Rosetta-Sisyphus/CONTRIBUTING.md

 ## Formatting
 - Prefer `"` for strings, as most langs use `'` for chars (I'll have to rewrite my JS and Py to comply with this rule 😭)
 - Use the most-idiomatic formatter for the lang in question.
-Such as: `rustfmt for Rust, `gofmt` for Go, ESLint or Prettier for JS, etc...
+Such as: `rustfmt` for Rust, ESLint or Prettier for JS, `gofmt` for Go, etc...

 > Why is there `.editorconfig` but not `.gitattributes`?